SatoshiSakamori/0-as-dimension-switch/README.md

 [MIT License](LICENSE)

-*Since English isn't my native language, I asked ChatGPT for help in writing this README.
-I appreciate any suggestions or corrections.*
+*As English is not my native language, I used ChatGPT to assist in writing this README.
+Feedback and corrections are very welcome.*